 - The legal profession is increasingly involved in laundering schemes, with 30% of global laundering cases involving lawyers or accountants who manipulate trust funds and real estate transactions.

-- The global financial crisis of 2008 left many banks vulnerable, and 20% of recent laundering activities have been tied to the systemic weaknesses exposed during that time.
+- The global financial crisis of 2008 left many banks vulnerable, and 20% of recent money laundering activities have been tied to the systemic weaknesses exposed during that time.

 - Shell companies and offshore accounts continue to be widely used in laundering, with over $10 trillion hidden in offshore tax havens globally.